JayDee-Cal/Titanic-Survival-Prediction-/README.md

-Titanic Survival Prediction Using Machine Learning Importing Libraries
+Titanic Survival Prediction Using Machine Learning - Logistic Regression

+Importing Libraries
 In this project, I import essential libraries that play pivotal roles in enhancing data manipulation and visualization capabilities: